robert-burger/libosal/README.md

 libosal is an operating system abstraction layer Library.
 It's purpose is to write os-independent code for easy portability between different systems and architectures.

-This software was developed and made available to the public by the Institue of [Robotics and Mechatronics of the German Aerospace Center (DLR)](https://www.dlr.de/rm).
+This software was developed and made available to the public by the [Institute of Robotics and Mechatronics of the German Aerospace Center (DLR)](https://www.dlr.de/rm).

 ## Usage